Victorian House Renovation – 14 Steps You Must Follow

 Gothic Revival

 Inspired by medieval churches and castles, this style became fashionable after the design of the Houses of Parliament.
-Typically you can recognise them by steeply-pitched roofs, pointed arches and front-facing gables.
+Typically you can recognise them by steep pitched roofs, pointed arches and front-facing gables.

 Italianate